 In addition, 1 current biometric passport size photo is required.
 Please send it by post to: HMKW, Frau Muhlack, Ackerstr.
 76, 13355 Berlin.

 Now, the new electronic residence permit is in place and the overall process takes approx. 6-8 weeks.
 Approx. 2-3 weeks after we handed in the documents for you, you will be invited by email to go to the Immigration Office to take your fingerprint.
-After another ca. 4 weeks the new residence permit card will be sent to your address in Berlin by post.How do I open a bank account?
+After another ca. 4 weeks the new residence permit card will be sent to your address in Berlin by post.How do I get a student residence permit for my studies in Frankfurt?
+Can you help me?

 Normally, when opening a current bank account (Girokonto), they also accept your passport with the entry visa.
 Please check out many different banks.
 For example: